GenyBTW/qb-policejob/README.md

 - Ive made it so when you get cuffed there is a wheel where you can break out of the cuffs
 - When cuffed a model will spawn on your hands
+- Cuff model dissapears when cuffs are taken off

  Impound Changes: